Published Work

 2023

-Celadin, T., Capraro, V., Pennycook, G., & Rand, D. G. (accepted).
+Celadin, T., Capraro, V., Pennycook, G., & Rand, D. G. (2023).
 Displaying news source trustworthiness ratings reduces sharing intentions for false news posts.
-Journal of Online Trust and Safety.
+Journal of Online Trust and Safety, 1, 1-20. link

 Erlich, A., Garner, C., Pennycook, G., & Rand, D. G. (2023).
 Does analytic thinking insulate against pro-Kremlin disinformation?
 Evidence from Ukraine.
 Political Psychology, 44, 79-94. link preprint